sinshu/managed-doom/README.md

 The goal of this project is to make a fully functional Doom source port written in C#.

-The software renderer is almost complete.
+The software renderer is almost complete and capable of showing 3D image which is almost identical to the original DOS version.

+Now I'm working on the game physics, including the thing movement, interaction and so on.

 The screenshots below show the progress so far.